clearloop/clearloop.github.io/posts/2024-02-03-thoughts-of-erc20-in-zink.md

 ---
 author: "cydonia"
-date: "2024-01-01"
+date: "2024-02-03"
 labels: ["cydonia", "rust"]
-description: "Thoughts about the storage implementation in zinc."
+description: "Thoughts about the storage implementation in zink."
-title: "Thoughts of ERC-20 in zinc"
+title: "Thoughts of ERC-20 in zink"
 ---

-Have been stuck in the development of zinc for around 2 months, feeling my life is worthless though these days since I haven't done anything that I'm feeling proud of.
+Have been stuck in the development of zink for around 2 months, feeling my life is worthless though these days since I haven't done anything that I'm feeling proud of.

-The ERC20 implementation in zinc is a big picture which leads zinc to a real programming language of EVM when it gets completed, I'm too scared to see that something **solidity** can do but **zinc** can not that I could not even push one more commit in zinc these days.
+The ERC20 implementation in zink is a big picture which leads zink to a real programming language of EVM when it gets completed, I'm too scared to see that something **solidity** can do but **zink** can not that I could not even push one more commit in zink these days.

 ## Splitting Problems

-Another night without sleeping, tired of video games again finally, get up and check the code base of zinc, I found that I have already cleaned the code structure of the code generation module last time which makes it easier to catch up my previous work this time.
+Another night without sleeping, tired of video games again finally, get up and check the code base of zink, I found that I have already cleaned the code structure of the code generation module last time which makes it easier to catch up my previous work this time.

-What if I just start my work on ERC20, splitting the problems out into issues like always, the layout of [ERC20][erc20] is pretty simple, ERCs in zinc will be implemented in rust traits without doubts.
+What if I just start my work on ERC20, splitting the problems out into issues like always, the layout of [ERC20][erc20] is pretty simple, ERCs in zink will be implemented in rust traits without doubts.

 ```solidity
 abstract contract ERC20 is Context, IERC20, IERC20Metadata, IERC20Errors {